raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_4.md

 ### Directory structure and file names

-When you are developing your code on the Desktop Flight OS, you are free to store your Python program wherever you please.
-However, you should make no assumptions about where your program will be stored when it is deployed on the ISS, especially given that the directory structure in the actual Flight OS is different.
+You should make no assumptions about where your program will be stored when it is deployed on the ISS, especially given that the directory structure in the actual Flight OS is different than from the Desktop version.
 Your program must _never_ use absolute folder paths, i.e. it must not refer to specific folders such as `/home/pi` or `/home/pi/Desktop`.
 Instead, your main Python program should use the code below to work out at runtime which folder it is currently stored in, i.e. the `base_folder`:

 ```python
 from pathlib import Path